 1/4 teaspoon salt

 1 teaspoon sugar

-Combine remaining sugar, remaining flour, baking powder and salt in large bowl; cut in butter with pastry blender or fork until mixture resembles coarse crumbs.
+Combine remaining sugar, remaining flour, baking powder and salt in another bowl; cut in butter with pastry blender or fork until mixture resembles coarse crumbs.
 Add buttermilk; mix with fork just until dough forms a ball.
-Roll out dough into 9-inch square on lightly floured surface.
+Roll out dough into 8-inch square on lightly floured surface.
 Cut several slits in dough with sharp knife.
 Lay pastry gently over prepared fruit.
 Sprinkle dough with 1 teaspoon sugar.

-Bake for 10 to 12 minutes or until lightly browned.
-Reduce oven temperature to 350°F. Bake for 25 to 30 minutes or until golden brown and bubbly.
+Bake 10-12 minutes or until lightly browned.
+Reduce oven temperature to 350°F. Bake 25-30 minutes or until golden brown and bubbly.

-To serve, cut through crust with a fork to form pieces and push pieces of crust into the fruit or serve crust-side down.
 Serve warm or at room temperature.
+Cut through crust with a fork to form pieces and push pieces of crust into fruit or serve crust-side down.

 *Substitute 1 teaspoon vinegar or lemon juice and enough milk to equal 1/3 cup.
 Let stand 5 minutes.